gitlabhq/gitlabhq/doc/administration/geo/disaster_recovery/index.md

 1. If you do not have SSH access to your primary, take the machine offline and prevent it from rebooting by any means at your disposal.
     Since there are many ways you may prefer to accomplish this, we will avoid a single recommendation.
 You may need to:

-    * Reconfigure load balancers
+      - Reconfigure the load balancers
-    * Change DNS records (e.g. point the primary DNS record to the secondary node in order to stop usage of the primary)
+      - Change DNS records (e.g., point the primary DNS record to the secondary node in order to stop usage of the primary)
-    * Stop virtual servers
+      - Stop the virtual servers
-    * Block traffic through a firewall
+      - Block traffic through a firewall
-    * Revoke object storage permissions from the primary
+      - Revoke object storage permissions from the primary
-    * Physically disconnect a machine
+      - Physically disconnect a machine

 ### Step 3.
 Promoting a secondary Geo replica